Peang Prai Restaurant Near Bang Pae Waterfall

 What to Order

-Of course, the setting is important, but what matters is the excellent Thai food they serve.
+Of course, the setting is important, but what matters is the Thai food they serve.
 We ordered some of the local specialities you could also try.
-We enjoyed Hor Mok Talay, a delicious fish mousse steamed in banana leaves (30 baht each).
-We then tried some Yum Pla Foo, a slice of deep-fried fish with a spicy mango salad (110 baht).
+We enjoyed Hor Mok Talay, a fish mousse steamed in banana leaves (30 baht each).
+We then tried some Yum Pla Foo, deep-fried fish with a spicy mango salad (110 baht).

-If you are brave enough, try Gaeng Som, a spicy fish soup that gets its bright orange from turmeric root and tastes mostly from tamarind.
-The menu is extensive and well-illustrated, so ordering is fun and easy.
-Every time we visit, we try new dishes from their extensive menu, and each time, we enjoy every single dish.
-Fish, prawns, shells, veggies, soups and crabs, it’s worth finding it at the end of a narrow road through the rubber plantations near Bang Pae National Park.
+If you’re brave enough, try Gaeng Som, a spicy fish soup that gets its bright orange colour from turmeric and tastes mostly of tamarind.
+The menu is extensive and well-illustrated, so ordering is easy.
+Every time we visit, we try new dishes, and we’ve never been disappointed.
+Fish, prawns, shells, veggies, soups, and crabs.
+It’s worth finding at the end of a narrow road through the rubber plantations near Bang Pae National Park.

-Prices are very reasonable, most dishes are around 100 to 120 baht, and the team is friendly and efficient.
-Once done, you can continue to Bang Pae waterfall, but know there is a 200 baht fee per person to enter the national park.
-Note that the Bang Pae waterfall is not impressive, and it gets tiny during the high season when it doesn’t rain much.
-To find it, drive in the direction of Phuket Airport and turn to the right when you reach the Heroines Monument circle.
+Prices are reasonable, most dishes around 100-120 baht, and the team is friendly.
+Once done, you can continue to Bang Pae waterfall, but there’s a 200 baht fee per person to enter the national park.
+Note that Bang Pae waterfall is not impressive, and it gets tiny during high season when it doesn’t rain much.
+To find the restaurant, drive towards Phuket Airport and turn right at the Heroines Monument circle.

 Po Taek Talay (Spicy Mixed Seafood Soup)

-Po Taek Talay is a Thai hot and sour seafood soup packed with shrimp, squid, mussels, and fish.
-Flavoured with lemongrass, galangal, kaffir lime leaves, and chilli, it offers a bold, aromatic taste.
-This zesty dish is a spicier, herbal variation of Tom Yum.
+Po Taek Talay is a hot and sour seafood soup with shrimp, squid, mussels, and fish.
+Flavoured with lemongrass, galangal, kaffir lime leaves, and chilli.
+Spicier and more herbal than Tom Yum.

-Koog Tod Kratiem Prik Thai (Garlic and Pepper Fried Shrimp)
+Koog Tod Kratiem Prik Thai (Garlic Pepper Prawns)

-Pla Tod Ta Krai (Crispy Fried Fish with Lemongrass)
+Pla Tod Ta Krai (Crispy Fish with Lemongrass)

 Pla Tod Samun Prai (Fried Fish with Herbs)